sanger-tol/treeval/docs/usage.md

 ### Reproducibility

-It is a good idea to specify a pipeline version when running the pipeline on your data.
+It is a good idea to specify the pipeline version when running the pipeline on your data.
 This ensures that a specific version of the pipeline code and software are used when you run your pipeline.
 If you keep using the same tag, you'll be running the same version of the pipeline, even if there have been changes to the code since.

 First, go to the [sanger-tol/treeval releases page](https://github.com/sanger-tol/treeval/releases) and find the latest version number - numeric only (eg. `1.3.1`).
 Then specify this when running the pipeline with `-r` (one hyphen) - eg. `-r 1.3.1`.

 This version number will be logged in reports when you run the pipeline, so that you'll know what you used when you look back in the future.

+To further assist in reproducibility, you can use share and reuse [parameter files](#running-the-pipeline) to repeat pipeline runs with the same settings without having to write out a command with every single parameter.

+> [!TIP]
+> If you wish to share such profile (such as upload as supplementary material for academic publications), make sure to NOT include cluster specific paths to files, nor institutional specific profiles.

 ## Core Nextflow arguments

+> [!NOTE]
-> **NB:** These options are part of Nextflow and use a _single_ hyphen (pipeline parameters use a double-hyphen).
+> These options are part of Nextflow and use a _single_ hyphen (pipeline parameters use a double-hyphen)

 ### `-profile`